sunju/sunju.github.io/teach/DL-Fall-2020/index.md

 **Registration**: Registration is based on permission from the instructor.
 If you're interested, please email Prof. Sun (jusun AT umn.edu) and describe your academic standing, relevant course experience, and research experience if any.

-(<span style="color:red">We are working to possibly cross-list the course as CSCI 8980;  the latter requires additional coursework than the 5980 level.
-You should proceed with the current registration process nonetheless.
-If the cross-listing proposal is approved,  we will announce how to upgrade to the 8xxx level if you want to. </span>)
+(<span style="color:red">This course is now cross-listed as CSCI 5980/8980.
+The latter requires different coursework than the 5980 level.
+Please refer to the syllabus for the different assessment methods.
+In your request, you need to specify the level you want to take.
+The 8980 level is ideal for mature graduate students who are interested in research topics relevant to deep learning.  </span>)

 <!-- **No Panic**: <span style="color:red"> The enrollment has reached the cap. </span> While we're maintaining a waiting list, and may decide to increase the cap later, there's no guarantee.
 We're likely to re-run the course in fall 2020 and to make the course regular in the near future, and so please consider next iterations if you're not in. -->